Universal hashing: Mathematical guarantees

 As the above guarantees hold for any fixed set $S$, they hold if the data set is chosen by an adversary.
 However, the adversary has to make this choice before (or independent of) the algorithm's random choice of a hash function.
 If the adversary can observe the random choice of the algorithm, randomness serves no purpose, and the situation is the same as deterministic hashing.

 The second and third guarantee are typically used in conjunction with rehashing.
 For instance, a randomized algorithm may be prepared to handle some $O(n)$ number of collisions.
 If it observes too many collisions, it chooses another random $h$ from the family and repeats.
 Universality guarantees that the number of repetitions is a geometric random variable.

 Constructions

 Since any computer data can be represented as one or more machine words, one generally needs hash functions for three types of domains: machine words ("integers"); fixed-length vectors of machine words; and variable-length vectors ("strings").

 Hashing integers

 This section refers to the case of hashing integers that fit in machines words; thus, operations like multiplication, addition, division, etc. are cheap machine-level instructions.
-Let the universe to be hashed be $\{0, \dots, |U| - 1\}$.
+Let the universe to be hashed be $\{0, \dots, |U| - 1\}$, and let the range of the hash functions be ${0,\ldots, m-1}$.